porfiriopaiz/blog/en/posts/irc-con-irssi.rst

 .. description: Automatizando la conexión a IRC con irssi.
 .. type: text

-From my beginnings in the Free Software and GNU / Linux, one of the features that caught my attention is the power of the command line in this operating system.
+From my beginnings in the Free Software and GNU/Linux, one of the features that caught my attention is the power of the command line in this operating system.
 From moving between different directories or installing an operating system completely from scratch, these are some of the routine tasks you can achive from the terminal.

+..
+TEASER_END

 In this post I will show how to configure irssi to automate some of the steps to carry out in order to access a chat room, as it is connected to the server,